-First let me describe the typical medical model scenario.
+First let me describe the typical scenario.
 You start with a visit to your primary and tell him/her that it hurts when you run.
 “Stop running”, they say.
 Then they take an x-ray of your back and/or hip and say “nothing’s wrong”.
 Next they prescribe you Ibuprofen and if you are really lucky a visit to the PT.
 Unfortunately for you they did not know what was wrong so you have no diagnosis.
 The PT does not know what to do so they tell you to strengthen and stretch your tight and weak Glutes using stretches you already knew and exercises that your grandmother would say are too easy.

 At San Diego Running Institute we accurately diagnose your condition and then provide you with treatment options and interventions that are effective and make sense.
 We also address the root cause of your injury and will outline for you how to get your body closer to symmetry if you desire it.
 By having your body perform and function in anatomic neutral by being symmetrical you will reduce your chance for further injury.

 For this injury we typically offer runners two options.